krishnanlab/RNAseq_coexpression/README.md

 The "docs" and "website" directories are only related to the extra results website (linked above) and nothing should be pulled from these directories for reproduction or use of our workflow.

 ## 1. Download data, get counts, CPM, RPKM, and TPM
+To download the GTEx dataset, use the gtex_download_and_normalize.R.
+It will read a file from data but requires no arguments.
+Otherwise, see below.

 __Script__:  download_and_normalize.R

 __Required R packages__: [tidyverse](https://www.tidyverse.org/), [recount](https://bioconductor.org/packages/release/bioc/html/recount.html)